 - IMS recognizes the value of technology in helping students to succeed academically.
 As such, each student will be issued a District-owned device for academic use at school and at home throughout the school year.
-The use of these devices is governed at all times (at school and home) by the IUFSD Acceptable Use Policy and Code of Conduct. - Cellular phone use, including text messaging, is not permitted during school hours.
+The use of these devices is governed at all times (at school and home) by the IUFSD Acceptable Use Policy and Code of Conduct.
+Students are expected to care for these devices, keep them in a protective case (provided by the District), and promptly report any damages. - Cellular phone use, including text messaging, is not permitted during school hours.
 In the event of use during school hours, or that a cell phone causes a disruption (rings during school), the phone may be confiscated.
+Cell phones should remain powered off and in a locker or bag for the school day.
 Similarly, electronic devices of a non-academic nature (MP3 players, handheld games, etc.) are not permitted to be used during the school day, unless approved for a designated educational purpose. - Please note that IMS cannot be responsible for lost or missing electronic devices.